 1. The abortion laws in 26 countries around the globe strictly forbid it under any circumstances.

 Across the globe, particularly in Africa, Asia, and Latin America, women are being prosecuted and jailed for abortion.
-The anti-abortion laws are so strict, that the fetus’s right to live is considered more important than the life of its mother.
+The anti-abortion laws are so strict that the fetus’s right to live is considered more important than its mother’s life.

 So, Brazil, Mexico, Chile, El Salvador, Egypt, Iraq, Myanmar, the Philippines, and 18 other countries around the globe don’t allow abortion for any reason, as shown on the map published by the Center for Reproductive Rights.
 (CRR).